 “Don Bosco” bomb shelter

 An old 18th century underground tunnel made for military purposes, the “Don Bosco” bomb shelter transformed in a bomb shelter during WWII.
-The tunnel was built in a wall of rock and consists of corridors that can be accessed via secondary (invisible unless you know where to look) entrances.
+The tunnel was built in a wall of rock.
+It has corridors that can be accessed via secondary (invisible unless you know where to look) entrances.

-These entrances were closed at the end of the war, but it is interesting that most of them were accessible from private courtyards – the main gate was in the yard of the Don Bosco school, which is open to date.
+These entrances were closed at the end of the war.
+I found it interesting to see that most of them were accessible from private courtyards.
+The main gate was in the yard of the Don Bosco school, which is open to date.

 The “Don Bosco” bomb shelter has also rooms, built to ensure the safety of the citizens.
 Of course, the comfort was at minimal levels, with only a few benches where people could sit and wait for the bombing run to end.